 Each gathering will aim to include papers from a broad range of academic disciplines utilising materials from across a diverse body of sources.
 It is envisioned that selected papers from each of the workshops will, after peer reviewing, be made available via Open Access sourcing.

-The presentations from the first workshop, on pre-Safavid subalterns, held in Edinburgh in November 2015, are now uploaded onto You Tube.
+The presentations from the first workshop, on pre-Safavid subalterns, held in Edinburgh in November 2015, are now uploaded onto the project website.
 Please click here to view the presentations and find out more about the project.

 Limited funding support for travel and/or accommodation is available, with priority for those presenters who are otherwise unable to secure partial/full funding from their home institutions.